iwilare/category-theory-course-2025/2025-05-08 - Lecture 20 - Fox theorem, monoids in monoidal categories.md

   $$f\,; \varepsilon_{Y} = \varepsilon_{X}$$
   (This last condition fails in many interesting monoidal categories!!
 It's more like a feature than a bug.)

+*Proof.* On the whiteboard, using string diagrams for monoidal categories.

 # Definition: monoid object $A$ in a monoidal category $(I,\otimes)$